MaterializeInc/materialize/doc/user/content/guides/node-js.md

 ## Node.JS ORMs

-While it communicates over the same wire protocol as PostgreSQL, Materialize doesn't currently respond to the full catalog of PostgreSQL system metadata API endpoints.
-Object-relational-mapping (ORM) systems like Prisma use these PostgreSQL system calls (often within the `pg_catalog` namespace) to introspect the database and do extra work behind the scenes.
+While it communicates over the same wire protocol as PostgreSQL, Materialize doesn't currently respond to the entire catalog of PostgreSQL system metadata API endpoints.
+Object-relational-mapping (ORM) systems like **Prisma**, **Sequelize** or **TypeORM** use these PostgreSQL system calls (often within the `pg_catalog` namespace) to introspect the database and do extra work behind the scenes.

 Attempting to use an ORM system to interact with Materialize as if it were a PostgreSQL database will currently not work.
-Libraries that currently return `pg_catalog` errors may work properly once [full `pg_catalog` support]() is implemented.
+Libraries that currently return `pg_catalog` errors may work properly once [full `pg_catalog` support](https://github.com/MaterializeInc/materialize/issues/2157) is implemented.